JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 * [Truffle](https://github.com/trufflesuite/truffle): A world-class development environment, testing framework, and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 It enables us to do the Smart Contract deploy, test, and so on!
 * [Ganache](https://github.com/trufflesuite/ganache): A personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.
 It is available as both a desktop application and a command-line tool (formerly known as the TestRPC).
 Ganache is available for Windows, Mac, and Linux.
 * [OpenZeppelin Contracts](https://openzeppelin.com/contracts/): This is a set of Smart Contracts standard libraries that help you minimize development risk for Ethereum and other blockchains.
 It includes the most used implementations of ERC standards (e.g., ERC20, ERC721, etc.).
 * [OpenZeppelin TestHelpers](https://docs.openzeppelin.com/test-helpers/0.5/): Assertion library for Ethereum smart contract testing.
-It can be used to verify events, track balance changes, handle large numbers, check the transaction reverts, and much more.
+It can verify events, track balance changes, handle large numbers, check the transaction reverts, and much more.
 * [Chai](https://www.chaijs.com/): Chai is a BDD / TDD assertion library for node and the browser written in JS.
-We will use the Should interface for testing purposes.
+We will use the *Expect* interface for testing purposes.
 * [ESLint](https://eslint.org/): ESLint statically analyzes the JavaScript code to quickly find problems and fix some of them automatically.

 ## Getting Started